Anduin2017/HSharp/README.md

 </html>
 ````

-**HSharp can also operate other Markup language like XML and XAML**
+HSharp **can** also operate other Markup languages like XML and XAML